vsouza/awesome-ios/README.md

 ### Bridging
 * [RubyMotion](http://www.rubymotion.com/) - RubyMotion is a revolutionary toolchain that lets you quickly develop and test native iOS and OS X applications for iPhone, iPad and Mac, all using the Ruby language.
 * [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
 JSPatch is generally use for hotfix iOS App.
+* [WebViewJavascriptBridge](https://github.com/marcuswestin/WebViewJavascriptBridge) - An iOS/OSX bridge for sending messages between Obj-C and JavaScript in UIWebViews/WebViews

 ### Cache
 * [Awesome Cache](https://github.com/aschuch/AwesomeCache) - Delightful on-disk cache :large_orange_diamond: